brandonocasey/npm-preset/README.md

 ### Configuring a Preset

-Each preset can be configured by specifing the long or short preset name under the `npm-preset` key in package.json.
+Each preset can be configured by specifying the long or short preset name under the `npm-preset` key in package.json.
 From there it is up to the preset to decide what format its options should be in.

 Example: (you would not want to include configuration for the same preset twice, this is just for reference)